-Today we go visit Design Miami/, one of the most relevant global fairs of collectible design.
+Today we go visit Design Miami/ (opened in a new window/tab), one of the most relevant global fairs of collectible design.
 During its two yearly appointments (Miami - USA in December and Basel - Switzerland in June) it gathers designers, galleries and critics from all around the world.

 I found a lot of interesting inspirations last week in Basel and I’ve narrowed them to 5 favourites.

 A (Con)Temporary Home - Studio Superluna & ETEL